SALONIKWATRA123/SentenceStyleTransferPegaSystems/README.md

 ## Models Used
 - **T5 Fine-tuned Model**: `prithivida/informal_to_formal_styletransfer` from Hugging Face Transformers for informal-to-formal conversion.
-- (Optional) LLMs with custom prompts for formal-to-informal (not included by default).
+- **gpt-4o-mini**: Use prompting with gpt-4o-mini for sentence style transfer.

 ## Project Setup & Usage